-This Corrective Action Monitoring Plan (CAMP) summarizes the groundwater and surface water monitoring activities to be conducted in 2016 at the East Helena Facility (the Facility) and surrounding areas, including the former ASARCO East Helena lead smelter site (former smelter)2 (Figure 1-1).
-The primary objective of the 2016 CAMP is to provide for collection of adequate and appropriate groundwater and surface water monitoring data to evaluate the effectiveness of groundwater remedies (Interim Measures or IMs) implemented to date at the Facility, through a remediation phase performance monitoring data evaluation program.
-The IMs have been developed to reduce offsite migration of groundwater contaminants (primarily arsenic and selenium) and evaluation of IM performance is being done as part of the Corrective Measures Study (CMS).
-In addition to the performance monitoring component of the 2016 monitoring program, the CAMP also provides for data collection to meet other objectives, including monitoring of residential/water supply wells within the study area in order to ensure protection of groundwater users; supporting development of a final remedy performance monitoring program; evaluation of groundwater/surface water interactions and potential effects on groundwater contaminant plumes; and monitoring of groundwater chemistry in wells associated with the Corrective Action Management Units (CAMU) at the Facility and in the area west of the former smelter where elevated background arsenic concentrations have previously been observed (the "West Arsenic Area").
+This Corrective Action Monitoring Plan (CAMP) summarizes the groundwater and surface water monitoring activities to be conducted in 2017 at the former East Helena smelter site or Facility1 (the Facility) and the surrounding area, encompassing two groundwater plumes and the associated groundwater and surface water monitoring network (Figure 1-1).
+The primary objective of the 2017 CAMP is to provide for collection of adequate and appropriate groundwater and surface water monitoring data to evaluate the effectiveness of groundwater remedies implemented as Interim Measures (IMs) at the Facility, through a remediation phase performance monitoring data evaluation program.
+The IMs have been developed to reduce offsite migration of groundwater contaminants (primarily arsenic and selenium) and evaluation of IM performance to date has been done as part of the Corrective Measures Study (CMS).
+In addition to the performance monitoring component of the 2017 monitoring program, the CAMP also provides for data collection to meet other objectives, including monitoring of residential/water supply wells within the study area in order to track groundwater use and provide information to groundwater users; evaluation of surface water quality and potential interactions with the groundwater contaminant plumes; and monitoring of groundwater chemistry in wells associated with the Corrective Action Management Units (CAMU) at the Facility.

-The 2016 CAMP describes the Facility-related groundwater and surface water monitoring activities; it identifies monitoring objectives and remediation phase performance evaluation data analysis techniques, and describes the number, type and location of samples to be collected to address objectives, as well as the sampling and analytical methodologies to be employed.
-The monitoring activities described in this plan are focused on providing comprehensive synoptic groundwater and surface water quality data, groundwater and
+The 2017 CAMP describes the Facility-related groundwater and surface water monitoring activities; it identifies monitoring objectives and remediation phase performance evaluation data analysis techniques, and describes the number, type and location of samples to be collected to address objectives, as well as the sampling and analytical methodologies to be employed.
+The monitoring activities described in this plan are focused on providing comprehensive synoptic groundwater and surface water quality data, groundwater and surface water elevation measurements, and streamflow data targeting specific project objectives.
+The CAMP is intended to be utilized in association with other Facility planning and guidance documents, including the Quality Assurance Project Plan (QAPP) for Environmental Data Collection Activities (Hydrometrics, 2015), and the Data Management